With Ausha, you have the ability to distribute your podcast via your Ausha Website, the Ausha SmartPlayer and on listening platforms! 🚀

 5/ If the application uses bots to index the content, it is recommended to specify a User Agent distinct from the application's User Agent and including the word "bot" to clearly identify this use case.

 This will allow Ausha to exclude the downloads made by bots and not count them in your podcast's listening statistics.
 This is so that your audience figures are not distorted and give a realistic picture of the number of listens actually performed by your listeners / visitors.

-📍As a reminder, all of the above recommendations are aimed at podcast creators who wish to broadcast their show via their own listening application or player, independently of the tools provided by Ausha.
+📍As a reminder, all of the above recommendations are aimed at podcast creators who wish to distribute their show via their own listening application or player, independently of the tools provided by Ausha.

 In this case, it is essential for you to work with competent web & mobile developers to accompany you in the implementation of these good practices.